 For the HBF+Europe: Minority Co-production support and for HBF+Europe: Distribution Support for International Co-productions: the committee assessing the projects consists of members from Europe and outside Europe, each with a distinct and relevant expertise and experience within the film industry.

 For NFF+HBF the collaborative programme with the Netherlands Film Fund, the selection committee consists of several staff members from the Netherlands Film Fund and the Hubert Bals Fund.

 - When and how do I hear any results?

 Script and Project Development

-Project applied by the 1 June deadline: Approximately 3 months after the application deadline.
+Phase 2: Approximately 3 months after the application deadline.

 HBF+Europe: Minority Co-production Support